RusifE/Performance-analysis-for-HPC-cluster-system-/README.md

 `python Final.py stats-firstFile-.csv`

-You can add other two optional files and _-title'_ optional argument to the command as following:
+You can add other two optional files and _-title_ optional argument to the command as following:

 `python Final.py stats-firstFile-.csv stats-secondFile-.csv stats-thirdFile-.csv -title "Performance for GITHUB sample"`